nginrsw/vmkwrap/README.md

 sudo ln -s ~/username/your-dir/bin/vmkwrap /usr/local/bin/
 ```

-Then you can run it from any directory:
+Then you can run it from any directory in your terminal:

 ```sh
 vmkwrap main.vmk